sr-cdf/instruments/README.md

 PLEASE: fill in as many columns as possible.

-PLEASE: include a reference to the paper that describes the instrument and
+PLEASE: include a reference to the paper that describes the instrument

 Detector type must be either 'Bolometer' or 'KID'